 (7) PhD students with Hungarian State scholarship can be awarded in exceptional cases the status of PhD candidate within the PhD training period if they had completed both the training requirements and the University Doctoral Council (EDT) has endorsed their commencement of the PhD acquisition procedure.
 In this case (i.e. “double status”) they will be exempt from paying the degree acquisition process fee.

-(8) Similar to undergraduate education, in PhD training the semester is considered the study unit within which the training requirements may be fulfilled (i.e. the acquisition of educational and research credits, signing the student record book-index etc.) Every academic year we acknowledge the fulfilment of educational and research requirements twice after the completion of each semester.
+(8) Similar to undergraduate education, in PhD training the semester is considered the study unit within which the training requirements may be fulfilled (i.e. the acquisition of educational and research credits etc.) Every academic year we acknowledge the fulfilment of educational and research requirements twice after the completion of each semester.
 That is, we do not evaluate student performances and we do not create any PhD candidate status during the semester.
 PhD students who want additionally to become PhD candidates in the following semester are obliged to hand in their application within the first two weeks of the enrolment (registration) period (i.e. up to 15 September or 15 February).
 A PhD candidate status can be created after the endorsement of the application for the PhD award procedure by the University Doctoral Council (EDT).

 (9) During the ”double” legal status the PhD student does not have any educational obligations but at the same time enjoys all the benefits attached to a student status (scholarship, student card, accommodation in a student hostel, etc.).
 Registration is the condition for maintaining the PhD student legal status.
 This means that the scholarship is disbursed only to those PhD students who fulfil this administrative requirement as well.